António Lobo Antunes

-António Lobo Antunes (/pt-PT/; born 1 September 1942) is a Portuguese novelist and retired medical doctor.
-He has been named as a contender for the Nobel Prize in Literature.
-He has been awarded the 2000 Austrian State Prize, the 2003 Ovid Prize, the 2005 Jerusalem Prize, the 2007 Camões Prize, and the 2008 Juan Rulfo Prize.
+António Lobo Antunes (/pt-PT/; 1 September 1942 – 5 March 2026) was a Portuguese novelist and medical doctor.
+He was awarded the 2000 Austrian State Prize, the 2003 Ovid Prize, the 2005 Jerusalem Prize, the 2007 Camões Prize, and the 2008 Juan Rulfo Prize.
+Lobo Antunes was repeatedly nominated as a contender for the Nobel Prize in Literature.

 Life and career

-António Lobo Antunes was born in Lisbon as the eldest of six sons of João Alfredo de Figueiredo Lobo Antunes (born 1915), prominent neurologist and professor, close collaborator of António Egas Moniz, Nobel Prize winner in physiology, and wife Maria Margarida Machado de Almeida Lima (born 1917).
-He is the brother of João Lobo Antunes and Manuel Lobo Antunes.
+António Lobo Antunes was born in Lisbon on 1 September 1942 as the eldest of six sons of João Alfredo de Figueiredo Lobo Antunes, prominent neurologist and professor, close collaborator of António Egas Moniz, Nobel Prize winner in physiology, and wife Margareida de Almeida Lima.
+He was the brother of João Lobo Antunes and Manuel Lobo Antunes.
+According to Lobo Antunes, he was of German descent through his father and of Jewish descent through his maternal grandfather.
+In one interview, he stated that his mother's family came from Brazil; in another, he stated that it was his father who was of Brazilian origin.

-At the age of seven, he decided to be a writer, but when he was 16, his father sent him to the medical school of the University of Lisbon.
-He graduated as a medical doctor, later specializing in psychiatry.
-During this time he never stopped writing.
+He studied at the University of Lisbon.
+He graduated as a medical doctor in 1969, later specializing in psychiatry.

 By the end of his education, Lobo Antunes had to serve with the Portuguese Army to take part in the Portuguese Colonial War (1961–1974).
 In a military hospital in Angola, he became interested in the subjects of death and "the other."
 Lobo Antunes came back from Africa in 1973.
-The Angolan War of Independence was the subject of many of his novels.
-He worked for many months in Germany and Belgium.
+His experience in Africa shaped his literary career- according to The New York Times, he "charted Portugal’s halting emergence from the crippling dictatorship of Dr. António de Oliveira Salazar from 1932 to 1968, and its failed colonial wars in Africa."

-In 1979, Lobo Antunes published his first novel, Memória de Elefante (Elephant's Memory), in which he told the story of his separation.
-Due to the success of his first novel, Lobo Antunes decided to devote his evenings to writing.
-He has been practising psychiatry as well, mainly at the outpatients' unit at the Hospital Miguel Bombarda of Lisbon.
+He began to write at the age of 13 or 14.
+His first novel was rejected for more than 3 years by various publishers.
+In 1979, Lobo Antunes published his first novels, Memória de Elefante (Elephant's Memory) and Os Cus de Judas; in 1980, he published another novel, Conhecimento do Inferno.
+He practised psychiatry as well, mainly at the Hospital Miguel Bombarda of Lisbon, leaving in 1985 to dedicate himself to literature.

-His style is considered to be very dense, heavily influenced by William Faulkner and Louis-Ferdinand Céline, and his books also tend to be on the long side.

-He has published more than twenty novels, among the most important are Fado Alexandrino (1983), As Naus (1988) and O Manual dos Inquisidores (1996).
+He published more than twenty novels, among the most important are Fado Alexandrino (1983), As Naus (1988) and O Manual dos Inquisidores (1996).
 His works have been translated into more than thirty languages.

-He writes a biweekly newspaper column for Visão, a Portuguese magazine.

-He was granted the Grand Cross of the Order of Saint James of the Sword.

-Lobo Antunes suffers from progressive dementia, which has forced him to give up both his long-standing smoking habit and his writing.